Spoilers: Josh In Tears After Fight With Jessica, And Cody Threatens To ‘Destroy’ Him ‘On The Outside’

 At about 1:12 p.m.
 Big Brother house time, Josh could be seen on live feeds approaching Jessica and Cody as they sat eating breakfast in the BB19 kitchen.
 The minute he opened his mouth to speak to Jessica, she jumped down from her bar stool, shouted obscenities at him, and called him a “moron” as she stomped away.
 She then added, “You’re so dumb!”

-This prompted Josh to mutter and laugh that if she was going to act that way he was glad she was getting evicted.
+This prompted Josh to mutter and laugh that if she was going to act that way, he was glad she was getting evicted.

 Jessica is currently on the chopping block because she lost the most recent Temptation Competition.
 Although Elena and Raven are also nominees this week, Jessica seems to be the clear target of the house.